tangentsoft/pidp8i/README.md

 ## Orientation

-You will most likely be reading this either:
+You will be reading this either:

 *   …[online][tlrm], within [the Fossil project repository][home]; or
 *   …as a text file within the [source packages][src]; or
 *   …in the read-only [GitHub mirror][ghm].

-The source packages and the GitHub mirror are secondary outputs from the Fossil repository, which is the primary home for the PiDP-8/I software development project.
+The latter two are secondary outputs from the first, being the PiDP-8/I software development project’s home.

 This is open source software: you are welcome to [contribute to the project][ctrb].